stacie.estimate module

 • corrtime_exp: exponential correlation time, the slowest time scale in the sequences

-• corrtime_exp_var: variance of the estimated exponential correlation time
+• corrtime_exp_var: variance of the exponential correlation time

-• corrtime_exp_std: standard error of the estimated exponential correlation time
+• corrtime_exp_std: standard error of the exponential correlation time

 • exp_simulation_time: recommended simulation time based on the exponential correlation time